How to Open an Australian Bank Account Online from Overseas

 Westpac

-Westpac has a Choice current account for everyday banking.
+Westpac has a Choice transaction account for everyday banking.

-They are a great choice as they have a separate migrant banking section designated to help foreigners get set up ahead of their move to Australia.
+They are a strong option as they have a separate migrant banking section designated to help foreigners get set up ahead of their move to Australia.

 - Monthly fee: